mackenziewildman/PoliceProject/README.md

 Finally, local population is incorporated to show the number of people killed by police per 100,000 residents in each city.
 See [Plot 3](https://github.com/mackenziewildman/PoliceProject/blob/master/Plot3.png).
 Outliers are removed from the plot in order to show a meaningful relationship between the remaining data points.

 Within California, higher relative police officer salaries are not obviously associated with fewer instances of police-inflicted fatalities.
-I propose to further this analysis to understand whether increasing police officer salaries can lead to less police violence and what alternative incentives may be used.
+I propose to further this analysis to understand whether increasing police officer salaries can lead to less police violence and what alternative approaches may be used.

 ## Next steps